mgdelacroix/mee6/README.md

 systemctl enable mee6  # to run it every time the system boots
 ```

+### Web GUI security

+`Mee6` has a web GUI that can be enabled using the `http` section of
+the configuration file.
+This interface is by default unprotected.

+To secure it, is recommended to expose the interface's port only
+through a reverse proxy with a Basic Auth schema.

 ## Config file

 The configuration file is a `yaml` file with the following blocks: